 This annex relates to annual submission of information for individual entities, ring fenced-funds, matching adjustment portfolios and remaining part.

-The variant S.26.07.l has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
+Template SR.26.07.01 has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
 However, where a RFF/MAP includes a MAP/RRF embedded, the fund should be treated as different funds.
 This template should be reported for all sub-funds of a material RFF/MAP as identified in the second table of S.01.03.